 - Stormwater Information for Parents, Kids and Teachers

 - Landscaping and Lawn care

 - Stormwater Runoff Challenge Crossword Puzzle

 - Protecting Water Quality from Urban Runoff

 Pay attention to your activities and determine if there are steps you can take to improve our water quality.
 If you see trash, pick it up and dispose of it properly before it gets into our waterways.
-If you see illegal activities, call the Planning Department at (901) 867-3449 to report it.
+If you see illegal activities, call the Public Works Department at (901) 867-4980 to report it.